 Princeton is located in the suburban setting of Princeton, New Jersey, less than an hour from New York City and Philadelphia.

-If you want to see Princeton for yourself, plan a visit.
+If you would like to see Princeton for yourself, be sure to plan a visit!
 The best way to reach campus is to take U.S. Highway 1 to Princeton, or book a flight to the nearest airport, Newark Liberty International.

 You can also take a virtual campus tour to get a sense of what Princeton and Princeton are like without leaving home.

 First-Year Applications are Due

 The deadline for Fall first-year applications to Princeton is Jan 1.

 The deadline for Fall transfer applications to Princeton is Mar 1.